 Routes should typically be limited to a few roads or less, which makes it easier to organize and add details to individual sections of a larger ride.

-If you want to map out a 100-mile mega-ride, that's great — just do it in several smaller portions.
+If you want to map out a 100-mile mega-ride, that's great — but you might be better off doing it in several smaller portions.

 Add routes that you know firsthand.
 Gravelmap is useful because the routes on the site are added by people and can be trusted.
 As such,